nabla-ml/nabla/docs/api/ops/decr_batch_dim_ctr.md

 ## Returns

+Tensor
-- `Tensor`: A new tensor with one fewer batch dimension.
+    A new tensor with one fewer batch dimension.